cloverbloom/knowledge-base/habits.md

         - **Use this for Job applications.**

-- **Using a Paper Planner**

-    - Preferred method for time tracking, reviewing my day, and planning new strategies.

-    - Use this instead of an online calendar.

-- **Make a daily habit to come up with one business idea per day.**

 - **Finding what I am naturally good at and excites me is the easy way to develop good habits and see progress.**

     - We naturally have habits that fit our personalities.